AbhishekAzad08/CubeGlobal_CC/README.md

 Angular 8 template with ASP.Net Core application.

 # Unit Testing
-xUnit testing has been added for business layer methods.
+xUnit tests has been added for business layer methods.

 # Build and Run instructions
 Visual studio is required to debug/run the application.
 Node.js and python are required to build and run this project.